microsoft/code-with-engineering-playbook/observability/pillars.md

 - Kubernetes cluster name
 - Azure Region

-_Note_: Since dimension labels are used for aggregations & grouping operations, do not use unique strings or those with high cardinality as the value of a label.
+_Note_: Since dimension labels are used for aggregations and grouping operations, do not use unique strings or those with high cardinality as the value of a label.
 The value of the label is significantly diminished for reporting and in many cases has a negative performance hit on the metric system used to track it.